hiroshi-cl/scala-misc/README.md

   Shift/resets (both of answer type modification enabled version and disabled version) are also available.
   (Slightly more type annotations is required than CPS plugin.)
   Different from other macro libraries providing CPS transformation (e.g. Effectfully, Scala Async, Scala Workflow, etc.), library developers can hide macro keywords by using byname macro.
+    1. cps macro new: another version
+    2. ticket: ???
+    3. dsld: DSLs using ticket
 5. java8 adapter: supports to use Java 8 functional interfaces from Scala.

 ## 日本語